 Domestic violence laws in California are defined mainly by Penal Codes 273.5 and 243(e)(1), both of which only cover physical attacks against specific people, including the defendant’s spouse or former spouse, fiance or former fiance, co-parent of their child, current or past romantic partner, or cohabitant or former cohabitant.
 Reading the definitions, it seems easy enough to interpret the law as protecting platonic roommates.
 Still, courts have consistently held that both domestic violence codes only apply to cohabitants that have had some type of romantic or sexual involvement.

-According to the Penal Code, dating relationship means frequent, intimate associations primarily characterized by the expectation of affectionate or sexual involvement independent of financial considerations.
-In other words, if you went on one date, or repeatedly were involved with a prostitute, domestic violence charges will not apply if you are accused of physically attacking the other party.
-If you have been accused of domestic violence by a roommate (or other person) with whom you have never been intimate, it is critical you share this information with your Vista domestic violence defense attorney as it could make a huge difference in your case.
+According to the Penal Code, a dating relationship means frequent, intimate associations primarily characterized by the expectation of affectionate or sexual involvement independent of financial considerations.
+In other words, if you went on one date or repeatedly were involved with a prostitute, domestic violence charges will not apply if you are accused of physically attacking the other party.
+Suppose you have been accused of domestic violence by a roommate (or another person) with whom you have never been intimate.
+In that case, you should share this information with your attorney, as it could make a massive difference in your case.